Our Menu

 Allergenic foods used in Ramen Uroko dishes

-Four out of the seven specific ingredients – obligation of indication
+Five out of the eight specific ingredients – obligation of indication

 Egg